Characteristic for the 'Rococo'is the refined, detailed and powdery style of this era. Ideals like elegance and

 The stays are followed by what shapes the skirt: pocket hoops (paniers) or different kinds of padded pillows. which are indeed used as pockets).
 Paniers come either as two seperate baskets or joined into a long hoopskirt.
 The paniers are hollow and used as pockets to store and carry items around.
 One or several underskirt(s) follow.
 They conceal and even out the contours of the pocket hoops and the cul de Paris so that the Jube falls nicely.
 Over that, the visible skirt, the floor-long Jube, finds its place.
 The skirts have about 20cm long slashes on both sides of the hip which allows one to put the hands into the pockets.
 The Manteau is the actual "dress" - a floor-long or shorter kind of mantle which is in the Francaise open in the front to show the stomacher underneath is put on.
 It is pinned to the bodice down the front and the gap it leaves is then concealed with the stomacher.

-gone, so is the stomacher and the bodice ends pointed at the front and the back.
-As the bodice front is now cut in two pieces that meet in the middle front, they have to be cut on the fabric bias
+pleats are gone, so is the stomacher and the bodice ends pointed at the front and the back.
+As the bodice front is now cut in two pieces that meet in the middle front, they have to be cut on the

-immediately referred to as Robes à la Polonaise.
+referred to as Robes à la Polonaise.
 However, in a Polonaise there is a waist seam separating the bodice part from the skirt.
-A deceptively similar garment is the Robe à
+A deceptively similar garment is the Robe à l´Anglaise

-l´Anglaise retroussée but there the front bodice goes seamlessly into the skirt.
-The name refers to the alleged inspiration from the clothes of Polish peasant women who tucked up their skirts to
+retroussée but there the front bodice goes seamlessly into the skirt.
+The name refers to the alleged inspiration from the clothes of Polish peasant women who tucked up their skirts to protect the

-protect the hems while working on the fields.
-The ruffled up skirt was held up either through drawsting channels so that you could pull up the skirts and tie a knot in the strings to keep it up,
+hems while working on the fields.
+The ruffled up skirt was held up either through drawstring channels so that you could pull up the skirts and tie a knot in the strings to keep it up, or through

 skirt.